mwermelinger/The-Joy-of-Jupyter/README.md

 You will get the usual file picker dialog on your machine.
 Go to the downloads folder, then to the downloaded sub-folder.
 Select one of the _Joy of Jupyter_ notebooks and any required auxiliary file.
+Don't select the turtle graphics notebook: it won't work in _Try Jupyter!_.
 Click on the 'OK' or 'Choose' button of the file dialog.
-Note that you shouldn't select the turtle graphics notebook: unfortunately it doesn't work in _Try Jupyter!_.

 The notebook and auxiliary file you selected will now appear at the start of the list of files, with blue 'Upload' buttons.